Bottle7/brandon-bouchard-IS24-full-stack-competition-req97073/frontend/src/components/public/README.md

+# Public Components Directory

-# This directory holds larger composed components
+This directory stores composed components a.k.a. views, tabs, layouts.